 How do I become a SOCO coach?
 To become a coach, you must be certified through SOCO in the sport that you wish to coach.
-Find information on the Become a Coach page, or contact Jenny Chase with any questions.
+Find information on the Become a Coach page, or contact Susan Foege with any questions.

 If I am already a coach, how often do I need to renew my Class A volunteer application?

 Class A volunteer applications expire 3 years after your initial application date.
 Follow the Recertification procedure outlined on the Become a Coach page for existing coaches who need to renew their application.

 What is the time commitment for volunteering at an event?
 Volunteer shift times vary depending on the event.
 Volunteers are required to stay for the entire shift that they are assigned to, and usually shift times run 4-8 hours long.
 Schedules are always flexible before an event as long as the volunteer notifies the state office before the event.

 What is the difference between a State Game and a special event?
 The State Games are Olympic-type competitions that are held four times a year.
 The events included are comprehensive, thus the need for many volunteers to help with competitions and social activities.
 The State Games typically require anywhere from 100 volunteers to 500 volunteers.

 Special Events are state fundraising events that Special Olympics Colorado hosts.
 We typically need fewer volunteers to host these events.
 We appreciate your interest in volunteering for any and all of our events.
 For a list of the types of roles for volunteers at our State Games and Special Events, click here.